ag-grid/devtools/packages/codemods/DEVELOPER.md

 ## Common tasks

-> These tasks assume the task runner script dependencies have already been built via `pnpm run build:tasks`
+> These tasks assume the task runner script dependencies have already been built.
+This can be done by navigating to the `packages/codemods` directory within the repository and running `pnpm run build:tasks`

 ### Creating a new codemod

 All codemods are tied to a specific release version.
-To create a new codemod release, run the following command within this package:
+To create a new codemod release, navigate to the `packages/codemods` directory within the repository and run the following command:

 ```
 pnpm run task:create-version